OutSystems/docs-howtos/src/integrations/does-outsystems-support-cocoapods/faq.md

 locale: en-us
 ---

-# Does OutSystems support CocoaPods?
+# Does OutSystems support CocoaPods

 Yes, OutSystems currently provides support for CocoaPods-dependent plugins that are built using Objective-C.